 - All members of staff have been provided with a copy of part one of the "Keeping Children Safe in Education" (2016) which covers Safeguarding information.
 School leaders will read the entire document.
 School leaders and all members of staff who work directly with children will access Annex A within Keeping Children Safe in Education 2016.
 Members of staff have signed to confirm that they have read and understood Part One and Annex A (This information is kept on the single central record). - The DSL will ensure that all new staff and volunteers are appropriately inducted as regards the school's internal safeguarding procedures and communication lines.
 A summary information sheet is available to be given to staff and volunteers to support this process.
-A template for schools to use and adapt is available on Kelsi: www.kelsi.org.uk/support-for-children-and-young-people/child-protection-andsafeguarding

-- All staff members will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to: - Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - Respond appropriately to safeguarding issues and take action in line with this policy - Record concerns in line with the school policies - Refer concerns to the DSL and be able to seek support external to the school if required - Staff will receive appropriate training to ensure they are aware of a range of safeguarding issues (see definition of safeguarding) and are aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and peer on peer abuse such as bullying and sexting can put children in danger.
-The staff training will also include school responsibilities, the school child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members will receive regular safeguarding and child protection updates (e.g. e-Bulletins, staff meetings or briefings, internal and external training), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All members of staff will be made aware of the schools expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process. - The school recognises the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity is therefore provided for all staff to contribute to and shape safeguarding arrangements and the safeguarding. - The DSL and Heads of School will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date registers of who has been trained. - Although the school has a nominated lead for the governing body (Felicitie Sykes), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+A template for schools to use and adapt is available on Kelsi: www.kelsi.org.uk/support-for-children-and-young-people/child-protection-andsafeguarding - All staff members will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to: - Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - Respond appropriately to safeguarding issues and take action in line with this policy - Record concerns in line with the school policies - Refer concerns to the DSL and be able to seek support external to the school if required - All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues (see definition of safeguarding) and are aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and peer on peer abuse such as bullying and sexting can put children in danger.
+The staff training will also include school responsibilities, the school child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates (e.g. e-Bulletins, staff meetings or briefings, internal and external training), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary staff) will be made aware of the schools expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process. - The school recognises the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity is therefore provided for all staff to contribute to and shape safeguarding arrangements and the safeguarding policy (e.g. involvement of staff groups when reviewing policy).
+Other safeguarding policies, for example the school Code of Conduct and Acceptable Use Policy, are also sent to staff for their feedback before ratification by the Governing Body. - The DSL and Heads of School will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date registers of who has been trained. - Although the school has a nominated lead for the governing body (Christina Sumpter) all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.

-9. Safe working practice
+9. Safe Working Practice